Use docker commands easily with Makefile!

 ②Add a new “Path” variable

-Click [New], enter the following variable name and variable value as shown in the image, and
+Click on "New," enter the variable name and variable value as shown in the image, and

-press the [OK] button to complete the setup!
+then click the "OK" button to finish the setup!

 After entering "make" in Powershell, if you see the following, the setup is complete!